Thank you for your interest in the Public Policy Institute of California.

 In selecting interns, we look for a demonstrated interest in public policy research, with coursework or work experience relevant to one of the posted internship projects.
 Excellence; fit with our mission and goals; and diversity of talents, backgrounds, and viewpoints are important elements of the selection process.

-Internship project descriptions were posted in mid December, with an application deadline of February 7, 2020.
+Internship project descriptions are posted in mid December, with an application deadline in early February.
 The selection process concludes by late March.
 Internships are based in PPIC’s San Francisco office and will last up to three months, ideally beginning June 15th.
 Compensation is $17.50 per hour.

 The application period for the 2021 Summer Internship Program is now closed.